sidorkinandrew/genesis_devops/README.md

 ## Deployment

-Once the env.template is configured/edited -
-the containers can be brought up using the supplied `start_wordpress.sh`
+Clone repository && then `cd` into it && the containers can be brought up using the supplied `start_wordpress.sh`

 ```
-./start_wordpress.sh
+git clone git@github.com:sidorkinandrew/genesis_devops.git && cd ./genesis_devops && ./start_wordpress.sh
 ```

 Note: the script will rename the `env.template` to `.env` file,